berfin-t/EksiSozlukClone/README.md

 ## Accessing the Application

-Once the application is running, you can access it by navigating to `http://localhost:8080/swagger/index.html` in your web browser.
+Once the application is running, you can access the WebApi by going to `http://localhost:8080/swagger/index.html` in your web browser.
+You can go to `http://localhost/` address to access the site's UI.